 We selected the degree programs based on the quality of program and range of courses provided, as well as school awards, rankings, and reputation.

 What Are the Best Online Bachelor’s in Geography Programs?

 One of the largest colleges in the country, the University of Florida serves more than 55,000 students in Gainesville and online.
 The school’s distance–learning branch includes a bachelor of arts in geography, which prepares graduates for careers in urban planning, environmental science, business geography, and geography education.

 UF’s bachelor of arts in geography examines the intersection of economic and political systems, cultural practices, and natural resources that define a sense of place or national identity.
 The program presents a broad overview of the field, with an emphasis on human geography and human–environment interactions.

 The online geography degree requires 33–35 credits of major coursework and a total of 120 undergraduate credits.
 The program begins with four foundational courses in physical geography, human geography, global and regional economics, and quantitative analysis.
 Students then complete two technique courses: one regional geography course (focusing on either Africa or Latin America), and 12 credits of systemic geography courses.
 These electives offer students the chance to explore different areas of the discipline such as extreme weather, climatology, aerial photo interpretation, and atmospheric teleconnections.

 Along with standard elective courses, the system geography component provides unique opportunities in research and experiential learning, including undergraduate research in geography, an honors thesis, and a geography internship.
 The research course and the thesis enable students to conduct research in an area of personal interest, while the internship builds hands–on geography experience through supervised work with a local, regional, or state government agency.

-UF is regionally accredited from the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
+University of Florida is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).